unit-mesh/minions-data-prepare/prompts/user-story.md

 2. Our user story map should be based on your understanding of the ${domain} application and its users, and should be designed to address their needs and pain points.
 3. You may use any tools or formats you choose to create your user story map, but it should be easily shareable and understandable by stakeholders.
 4. Your expression should be more concise and clear.
-5. Your return should be like as follow:
+5. Your return should be like as follows:

 ```
 User Tasks: